NanaOdamme/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# avaScript - Objects, Scopes and Closures
+# JavaScript - Objects, Scopes and Closures

 Welcome to this concise guide that delves into various aspects of JavaScript, showcasing its powerful features and concepts.